Offirmo/offirmo-monorepo/stack--2022/0-CONTRIBUTING/06-conventions--js--modules_and_transpilation.md

 	"author": "Offirmo <offirmo.net@gmail.com>",
 	"license": "Unlicense",

-	"type": "module",  XXX No as [2022/05](update marker) this is taken too seriously by node which refuses to use commonjs "sideEffects": false,
+	"sideEffects": false,
 	"exports": { XXX are there any tools able to read that?
 Even typescript doesnt (as of 4.5) ".": {